fran-c99/SQL-Portfolio/README.md

 ## What you are going to see here

+- Exercises
-- Portfolio practices
+- Guides
 - Projects

 ## Exercises

-### Practice 1: Apply filters to SQL queries
+### Exercise 1: <a href="https://github.com/fran-c99/SQL-Portfolio/blob/main/Apply%20filters%20to%20SQL%20queries%20-%20Portafolio.pdf">Apply filters to SQL queries</a>
-I investigated security issues to help keep a system secure, discovering potential security issues that involve login attempts and employee machines.
+I investigated security issues to help keep a system secure by discovering potential security issues that involve login attempts and employee machines.

-The file is attached to the Repository.